WizBangCrash/packer-windows/README.md

 ### Introduction

+This fork of [Stefan Scherer's](https://github.com/StefanScherer/packer-windows) packer-windows repository was created to focus on the windows10 section and get it to work with the latest Windows 10 1803 build.

-This repository contains Windows templates that can be used to create boxes for Vagrant using Packer ([Website](https://www.packer.io)) ([Github](https://github.com/mitchellh/packer)).
+The repository contains Windows templates that can be used to create boxes for Vagrant using Packer ([Website](https://www.packer.io)) ([Github](https://github.com/mitchellh/packer)).